chiggachiggayeah/weatherman/weatherman.md

 "The lab?" asked Naram.

 "Yeah I was.
 I knew the Weatherman."
 Naram's jaw all but fell off.
 "And we shared a mentor.
 A pioneer.
 He figured out that you could use table salt to seed clouds, change the weather.
 So he did it.
 Nothing happened.
 But two towns over?
-He started a snowstorm."
+He started a snowstorm.
+Buried them."
 Ernst Kinder chuckled, it sounded cavernous, resonated in his chest.
 "We had this joke.
 If I stop a tornado in Kansas, what happens in Kuwait?"
 Naram's face was blank.
 "Who the hell knows, is the answer.
 We're in the business of chaos.
 We can't know the consequences, but if we have the means, shouldn't we try."

 "I'm not so sure.
 It's entirely possible we end up making everything worse."